girasecr/DiagnalProgrammingTest/README.md

 # Test Cases
 Added Unit test cases.

+# Used Terms
+1. Used Collectionview to show three column data with vertical scroll.
+2. Managed its size from collectionview delegate flow layout and from storyboard.

-# Followed Programing Test Guidlines
+# Followed Programing Test Rules
 - Create mobile version of content Listing page shown in Exports folder using native iOS Development Tools.

 - This listing page contains a page title and a three column vertically scrolling grid which is not horizontally scrollable